lawclaw/hangman-rust/README.md

 (Also it really annoyed me that I had to flush the printf() similar to C...)

 ## Improvements and conclusion
 This has been my small project in Rust.
+The only bug is that clear_console() doesn't function properly in CMD (Win 10)
 It has been a challenge and there are many things left for me to learn like:
 - The borrowing and ownership system
 - Referencing (more in-depth)